kensiprell/grails-atmosphere-meteor-sample/README.md

 * grails-app/views/AtmosphereTest/index.gsp: This file contains all internal JavaScript.

 The application also has eight geb functional tests.
-Use the command below to run the tests in Chrome:
+Use the command below to run the tests in Chrome although you'll have to set the path to the driver in test/functional/GebConfig.groovy:

 ```
 git clone git://github.com/kensiprell/grails-atmosphere-meteor-sample.git